usagitoneko97/klara/A3.LVN/Version2/readme.md

 The same concept on the previous page in the [algorithm](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#113-algorithm-in-details) section is reapplied here.
 Apart from the 2 dictionaries used before, one for storing the value numbers of variables and the other for the algebraic expression, additional data structures like list and tuple is added to allow incorporation of the SSA.

 ### 1.2.1 Transformation from AST to SSA
-Before any analysis can be done, SSA need to form from the AST.
+Before any analysis can be done, SSA needs to form from the AST.
 For example,

     a = b + c